 Haukkavuori observation tower, Observation tower in Kotka, Finland.

-Construction started in 1914 in the Art Nouveau style but was interrupted by the Finnish Civil War.
-The tower was finally completed in 1920 after the conflict ended.
+Work on the tower began in 1914 in the Art Nouveau style, but the Finnish Civil War stopped construction before it could be finished.
+It was eventually completed in 1920, once the conflict had ended.

 The interior now houses an art gallery displaying regional works and rotating exhibitions.
 Visitors can see how this space has become a center for local artistic expression and community engagement.

-The observation deck is open to visitors during the summer season.
-There is a restaurant on the ground floor where you can get refreshments while enjoying your visit.
+The tower is open to visitors during the summer season, and there is a restaurant on the ground floor where you can take a break.
+The path leading up to it goes through wooded terrain, so sturdy footwear is a good idea.

 The community of curious travelers